-For the Patrick Henry Drive Plan area, sites totaling 4,345 units are available during the planning period (Phase 1 of the Specific Plan estimated 5,839 units) areamostly (2030 2034).
-Additionally, 1,520 units have either been proposed or approved in the PHD atrick Henry Drive area.
+For the Patrick Henry Drive Plan area, sites totaling 4,345 units are available during the planning period.
+Additionally, 1,520 units have either been proposed or approved in the Patrick Henry Drive area.

 Given the fact that housing in all the City's Specific Plan areas is allowed by right, the primary impediment to development of housing, according to feedback received from developers at stakeholder meetings, is the economic environment (construction and land costs) and the ability for developers to obtain financing and/or state funding (for affordable projects).
 Another potentially significant impediment is the provision of infrastructure, which has been addressed in the Tasman East and Patrick Henry Drive plan areas through the creation and administration of infrastructure fees for the respective areas.
 For the few remaining projects not yet built in the Lawrence Station Area, required infrastructure improvements will be addressed through the development review process.